 Base salary levels are typically considered annually as part of our performance review process, as well as on promotion or other change in job responsibilities.
 Merit increases are awarded based on the Compensation Committee's overall review of a Named Executive Officer's performance of his or her job responsibilities and desired position in the market range.
-Due to the unusually competitive labor market and resulting higher salaries reported in the available market data in 2021, the Compensation Committee differentiated merit increase amounts across all executives to ensure proper alignment between individual performance and placement in the market range rather than providing a standard merit increase amount across the board.
-In addition, base salaries are reviewed annually for comparability with market practices and may be further adjusted to ensure competitiveness.
-Market adjustments generally are reserved for those whose base salaries are substantially below market as was the case with our Executive Vice President, Chief Operating Officer and our Chief Accounting Officer who both received a market adjustment in addition to the base salary increase.
 The Board approved the following base salary increases for 2022 based on performance during 2021:

-Executive Principal Position 2 2021 Base Salary Base Salary Increase % Salary For 2022 Barry Quart, Pharm.D.
-Chief Executive Officer \$ 700,000 5.1% \$ 736,000 John Poyhonen President and Chief Commercial Officer \$ 509,748 3.0% \$ 525,040 Kimberly Manhard Executive Vice President, Drug Development \$ 514,937 6.0% \$ 545,834 David Szekeres Executive Vice President, Chief Operating Officer \$ 494,400 7.8% \$ 533,013 Lisa Peraza Vice President, Chief Accounting Officer \$ 339,900 17.7% \$ 400,000
+Executive Principal Position 022 Base Salary Base Salary Increase % Adjusted Salary For 2023 Barry Quart, Pharm.D.
+Former Chief Executive Officer \$ 736,000 3.0 % \$ 758,080 Kimberly Manhard Executive Vice President, Drug Development \$ 545,834 3.5 % \$ 564,938 David Szekeres Executive Vice President, Chief Operating Officer \$ 533,013 3.5 % \$ 551,669